AyaanEhsan/OpenClaw-SafeBox-VM/README.md

 ---

+## 📋 Prerequisites

+Before you start, make sure you have:

+1. **UTM** – Virtual machine hypervisor compatible with your host

+2. **Ubuntu Server ARM64 ISO** – The OS for the VM

+---

 ## 📥 Installation & Setup Guide

-For the complete, step-by-step setup instructions, please refer to the included **PDF document**.
+For the complete, step-by-step setup instructions, please refer to the **PDF document**.

 ### 📘 The guide covers: